ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/02-self-balancing-trees.md

 But note that the *parent* should get a new child too -- before it was $x$ and now it is $y$.
 The cleanest solution is if we implement a recursive function that calls itself for a child.
-Then the function can simply return $y$ instead of $x$ and trust that it will be resolved by the caller:
+Then the function can simply return $y$ instead of $x$ and trust that it will be resolved by the caller.

-    function rotate_right(x):
-        y = x.right
-        x.right = y.left
-        y.left = x
-        return y

-Otherwise we need to know the parent too, including if it is a left or right child of the parent -- this is not difficult, but involves some more variables and if-clauses.
+If we do not want a recursive implementation we need to keep track of the parent too, including if it is a left or right child of the parent -- this is not difficult, but involves some more variables and if-clauses.

 To implement a double right-left rotation, we can do a right rotation on the right child, followed by a left rotation on the current, like this:

-    function rotate_right_left(x):
     x.right = rotate_right(x.right)
-        return rotate_left(x)
+    rotate_left(x)

-But we can also compress the two rotations into the following pointer assignments:
+But we can also compress the two rotations into the following four pointer assignments:

-    function rotate_right_left(x):
-        y = x.right; z = y.left
-        x.right = z.left; z.left = x
+    x.right = z.left ; z.left = x
-        y.left = z.right; z.right = y
+    y.left = z.right ; z.right = y
-        return z